About colour models?

 Spectral colour model

-The spectral colour model (red, orange, yellow, green, blue, violet) is associated with rainbows and the refraction and dispersion of wavelengths of light into bands of colour.
+The spectral colour model is an additive colour associated with rainbows and the refraction and dispersion of wavelengths of light into bands of colour.

 RGB colour model